 When will this project start?

-The East Multi-Use Path is expected to begin in 2021.
+The East Multi-Use Path was completed in December 2021.